BioNomad/tuftsTutorials/docs/stats/one-t-test.md

     - the 95% confidence interval for our mean is `55.39750` to `60.38028`
     - So we see that we have enough evidence to reject the null hypothesis that the true mean of our sample is equal to 32

+## Assumptions

+So now that we have conducted our test, we should assess the test's assumptions:

+- the values are independent of one another
+- the numeric variable is a continuous numeric variable
+- there are no signficant outliers
+- the data are normally distributed

 ## References